List of The Walking Dead (TV series) characters: Abraham Ford

 Sgt.
-Abraham Ford, portrayed by Michael Cudlitz, is a survivor and former member of the military who has a relationship with Rosita.
+Abraham Alexander Ford, portrayed by Michael Cudlitz, is a survivor and former member of the military who has a relationship with Rosita.
 Before meeting Eugene, he had a family who ran away after seeing him kill a group that threatened their safety.
 After his family was killed by walkers, Abraham attempted suicide, but Eugene arrived at the same moment, stopping him from doing so.
 His mission has become attempting to deliver Eugene to Washington, D.C., believing he has the answer to the cause and cure of the walker plague.